HVAC Schools in South Dakota

 Sponsored Ad

-Home to the majestic Mount Rushmore, South Dakota (SD) boasts four distinct seasons.
+Home to the majestic Mount Rushmore, South Dakota boasts four seasons.
 Summers are hot with temperatures in excess of 100 degrees, and winter lows can dip below zero.
-The temperature extremes mean that residents require heating, venting, and air conditioning (HVAC) systems for comfort, which in turn means opportunities for HVAC professionals around the state.
+The temperature extremes mean that the residents require heating, venting, and air conditioning (HVAC) systems for comfort.

-Fortunately, there’s a wealth of professional organizations in SD with networking opportunities, educational publications and seminars, and other resources for HVAC technician.
-For example, training and support for the HVAC industry are provided by the South Dakota chapter of the Association of General Contractors, which also sponsors workplace health and safety training and legislative initiatives relevant to the industry.
-Additionally, the South Dakota Association Plumbing-Heating-Cooling Contractors, Inc. (PHCC) offers continuing education opportunities as well as an apprenticeship program to HVAC workers.
+Fortunately, there’s a wealth of professional organizations in SD with networking opportunities, educational publications and seminars, and other resources.
+For example, training and support for the HVAC industry are provided by the South Dakota chapter of the Association of General Contractors.
+They sponsor workplace health and safety training.
+Additionally, the South Dakota Association Plumbing – Heating – Cooling Contractors, Inc. (PHCC) offers continuing education opportunities to HVAC workers.

 Occupational Demand for HVAC Workers in South Dakota

 The demand for HVAC technicians nationwide and within the Mount Rushmore State continues to grow.
-According to the Bureau of Labor Statistics (BLS 2017), the number of openings in HVAC is expected to grow 15 percent nationwide between 2016 and 2026, which is significantly faster than the expected average growth among all U.S. occupations during that time period (just seven percent).
+According to the Bureau of Labor Statistics (BLS January 2026), the number of openings in HVAC is expected to grow eight percent nationwide between 2024 and 2034—significantly faster than the expected average growth among all U.S. occupations during that time period (three percent).
 And South Dakota is no exception.
-Projections Central anticipated a 10.4 percent increase in SD-based HVAC openings between 2016 and 2026, which amounts to 120 additional openings.
+Projections Central (2026) anticipates a 16.2 percent increase in SD-based HVAC openings between 2022 and 2032, which amounts to 190 additional openings.

-The growth of the HVAC industry in South Dakota and beyond is fueled by several factors: new buildings require the installation of climate control systems; new equipment and systems are more complex than before; and homeowners and building managers are focused on energy efficiency and reducing pollution, requiring the replacement, retrofitting, or repair of older systems.
+The growth of the HVAC industry in South Dakota and beyond is fueled by several factors.
+New buildings require the installation of climate control systems.
+Also, new equipment and systems are more complex than before.
+Homeowners and building managers are focused on energy efficiency and reducing pollution, requiring the replacement, retrofitting, or repair of older systems.

-HVAC and HVAC-R technicians work in a variety of job sites.
+HVAC and HVAC/R technicians work in a variety of job sites.
 Some sites, such as hospitals or other medical facilities, have stringent temperature and humidity guidelines.
 Factories, offices, schools, stores, and homes all have different needs.
 Some sensitive components (e.g., heat exchangers) are located outdoors.
 That said, adverse weather conditions don’t stop the need for repairs or maintenance.
 Sometimes indoor work is uncomfortable when the system has stopped working, creating either a very hot or freezing environment until the job is completed.
-Technicians may also find themselves working in small or cramped areas.
+Technicians may find themselves working in small or cramped areas.
 It’s worth adding that HVAC workers have a higher-than-average rate of injury, including electrical shocks, burns, and other injuries related to moving heavy equipment.
-These risks can be mitigated by proper safety training and precautions.

-The BLS (2017) reported that approximately nine percent of HVAC-R technicians were self-employed whereas 64 percent were employed by plumbing, heating, and air conditioning contractors.
+The BLS (2025) reported that approximately 5 percent of HVAC/R technicians were self-employed.
+Seventy percent were employed by plumbing, heating, and air conditioning contractors.
 The remaining workers were employed by schools or retail and wholesale organizations.
-Most of the technicians worked full-time.
+Most of the technicians worked full time.
 Depending on peak seasons, technicians may work evenings, weekends, and other overtime hours.

-There is perhaps no better indicator of industry growth than the availability of openings in the industry.
-By illustration, Indeed (Dec.
-2018) listed over 100 openings for HVAC-R workers in South Dakota.
-Most were for workers in the Sioux Falls and Rapid City areas, with a scattering in other locations.
-Organizations looking for HVAC technicians in SD included One Hour Heating & Air Conditioning, Equipment Service Professionals, Smithfield Foods, Avera Health, and Ingersoll Rand.
+There’s perhaps no better indicator of industry growth than the availability of openings in the industry.
+By illustration, Indeed (January 2026) listed over 100 openings for HVAC/R workers in South Dakota.
+Many were for workers in the Sioux Falls, Aberdeen, and Rapid City areas, with a scattering in other locations.
+Organizations looking for HVAC technicians in SD included Precision Heating and Cooling, Equipment Service Professionals, Trane Technologies, CoolSys, and Climate Control.
+There was only one listing on Monster (January 2026) in Sioux Falls.

 HVAC Professional Salary in South Dakota